New RMCO Report: More Extreme Heat in Fort Collins

 One initial effort of the collaborative will be a joint RMCO-Union of Concerned Scientists report on how climate change is disrupting the forests of the Rocky Mountains.
 More wildfires.
 More beetle-killed trees.
 Losses of key species, from whitebark pines on mountain tops to pinyon pines in arid lowlands, and aspens and lodgepole pines between.
 Increased mortality of trees of all kinds, even without fires or insects.
 Our forests are changing, and human disruption of the climate is the common thread.

-Colorado State Climate Action
+Colorado State Government Climate Action

 RMCO has been persistently and quietly working with the administration of Colorado Governor John Hickenlooper to persuade them to undertake a broad range of climate actions.

-Last December, at the annual conference of our Colorado Climate Network (see an explanation to the right) Governor Hickenlooper delivered the keynote, in his first speech focused on climate change since becoming governor in 2011.
+In December 2012, at the annual conference of our Colorado Climate Network (see an explanation to the right) Governor Hickenlooper delivered the keynote, in his first speech focused on climate change since becoming governor in 2011.
 In his speech, he committed the state to take another important climate action that we had been urging on him: updating the inventory and forecast of statewide emissions of heat-trapping pollution.
 The update of the original 2007 inventory is essential to track progress toward the state's emission reduction goals, first recommended by the blue-ribbon panel we convened in our Colorado Climate Project and included in Governor Bill Ritter's official Colorado Climate Action Agenda.
 The Colorado Department of Public Health and Environment is now preparing the emissions inventory.

 Climate Change and National Parks